 One of the common methods of Physical Vapor Deposition (PVD) is Thermal Evaporation.
 This is a form of Thin Film Deposition, which is a vacuum technology for applying coatings of pure materials to the surface of various objects.
 The coatings, also called films, are usually in the thickness range of angstroms to microns and can be a single material, or can be multiple materials in a layered structure.

-Thermal Evaporation involves heating a solid material inside a high vacuum chamber, taking it to a temperature which produces some vapor pressure.
-Inside the vacuum, even a relatively low vapor pressure is sufficient to raise a vapor cloud inside the chamber.
+Thermal Evaporation Deposition involves heating a solid material inside a high vacuum chamber, taking it to a temperature which produces some vapor pressure.
+Inside the equipment’s vacuum chamber, even a relatively low vapor pressure is sufficient to raise a vapor cloud.
 This evaporated material now constitutes a vapor stream, which traverses the chamber and hits the substrate, sticking to it as a coating or film.

 Since, in most instances of Thermal Evaporation processes the material is heated to its melting point and is liquid, it is usually located in the bottom of the chamber, often in some sort of upright crucible.
 The vapor then rises above this bottom source, and the substrates are held inverted in appropriate fixtures at the top of the chamber.
 The surfaces intended to be coated are thus facing down toward the heated source material to receive their coating.

 Steps may have to be taken to assure film adhesion, as well as control various film properties as desired.
 Fortunately, Thermal Evaporation system design and methods can allow adjustability of a number of parameters in order to give process engineers the ability to achieve desired results for such variables as thickness, uniformity, adhesion strength, stress, grain structure, optical or electrical properties, etc.

 There are three primary means of heating the source material.